Unlocking the Power of Fine-Grained Access Control for Machine Identities

 1. Role-Based Access Control (RBAC)

-• Description: Access is granted based on the role of the machine identity.
+• Description: Access is granted based on the role assigned to the machine identity.
+Think of roles as job titles for machines.

-• Example: A payment processing system might allow only finance-related applications to access financial data.
+• Example: A payment processing system might allow only applications tagged with 'finance-operations' or belonging to the 'FinanceTeam' service account to access financial data.

 2. Attribute-Based Access Control (ABAC)

-• Example: A data processing service might only operate during business hours.
+• Example: A data processing service might only operate during business hours and only from authorized network locations.

 3. Policy-Based Access Control